-By 2012 the technology of hand held GPS instruments was very advanced with an accuracy good enough to make them a suitable tool for field research, so the decision was made to surf the internet for an instrument with the most suitable specification.
+By 2012 the technology of handheld GPS instruments was very advanced with an accuracy good enough to make them a suitable tool for field research, so the decision was made to surf the internet for an instrument with the most suitable specification.
 I settled on the Garmin GPSMAP 62 and carried out some field tests to check the accuracy.
-Results varied from nearly perfect to, in the worst case, eight metres of error when compared with known Ordnance Survey (OS) co-ordinates established by professional surveying instruments.
-Because of these variations it was necessary to revisit critical sites to re-record the co-ordinates and take an average of several readings.
+Results varied from nearly perfect too, in the worst case, eight metres of error when compared with known Ordnance Survey (OS) co-ordinates established by professional surveying instruments.
+Because of these variations, it was necessary to revisit critical sites to re-record the co-ordinates and take an average of several readings.

 The first exercise with the new instrument was a visit to Whitmoor Barrow.
-I walked around the ditch taking readings at about five metre intervals.
+I walked around the ditch taking readings at about five-metre intervals.
 Each reading was taken after holding the GPS at eye level pointing in several directions until the readout settled down and became constant.
 These readings were stored as waypoints in the instrument and transposed onto my AutoCAD base plan in the office.
-The Ordnance Survey extract of the barrow were already on this plan and it was seen that the adjusted GPS co-ordinates and the map co-ordinates of the barrow were an excellent match.
+The Ordnance Survey extract of the barrow was already on this plan and it was seen that the adjusted GPS coordinates and the map coordinates of the barrow were an excellent match.
 This confirmed my intention of using the Whitmoor Barrow as the base point for the overall pattern of rays.
 A similar exercise was then undertaken at Culverswell Barrow and at the twin Crooksbury Barrows a short distance away.
-The co-ordinates of the Culverswell Barrow confirmed my original theodolite survey of some years ago and the co-ordinates of the Crooksbury Barrows again proved an excellent fit.
+The coordinates of the Culverswell Barrow confirmed my original theodolite survey of some years ago and the coordinates of the Crooksbury Barrows again proved an excellent fit.